Aboutorab Naficy: Career

-Between the 1950s and the 1970s, he taught and published textbooks about modern medicine, while continuing his research into, and publications about, traditional medicine, herbal medicine, and Islamic medicine.
+Between the 1950s and the 1970s, he taught and published textbooks about modern medicine, while continuing his research into traditional medicine, herbal medicine, and Islamic medicine.
 For a time, he served as director of the Institute for the Study of Traditional Medicine at Isfahan University's School of Medicine.
-He retired from the university in 1981 and in 1990 was recognized as the Distinguished Permanent member of the Iranian Encyclopedia of Medical Sciences.
-He continued to see patients in his private clinic until he was eighty years old.
+He retired from the university in 1981, and in 1990 was known as the Distinguished Permanent member of the Iranian Encyclopedia of Medical Sciences.
+He continued to work in his private clinic until 1994.